 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

 Backyard habitat enhancement is a frequent topic of adult education programming offered each year, plus information is available through the links provided on the Woodland Dunes birding page.
 The Restore the Shore Project also is a conduit for information about bird habitat enhancement through signage and other public engagement.

 Two Rivers lies within a Christmas Bird Count circle, and areas within (including Woodland Dunes) and around Two Rivers are counted.
-Woodland Dunes also presents a Christmas Bird Count for Kids program on the day of the Two Rivers count, and children help count birds which are included in the count results.
+Woodland Dunes also encourages participation in the Christmas Bird Counts for Manitowoc County, and in the Great Backyard Bird Count.
 Woodland Dunes also coordinates migration season point counts in Two Rivers through the Two Rivers Stopover Project, monitors birds year round in the preserve, and conducts annual breeding season surveys.
-This year Woodland Dunes conducted a Great Backyard Bird Count for Families event.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.